MangOo22/library-management-system/README.md

 - **POST /api/borrow/{bookId}/patron/{patronId}**: Allow a patron to borrow a book.
 - **PUT /api/return/{bookId}/patron/{patronId}**: Record the return of a borrowed book by a patron.

-## Data Storage

-- Use a database such as H2, MySQL, or PostgreSQL to persist book, patron, and borrowing record details.
-- Set up appropriate relationships between entities (e.g., one-to-many between books and borrowing records).

 ## Validation and Error Handling

 - Implement input validation for API requests (e.g., validating required fields, data formats).